Ray Borg: Ultimate Fighting Championship

 Borg was expected to face Brandon Moreno on April 7, 2018, at UFC 223, but was removed from the card after being injured by glass from a bus window that was smashed by Conor McGregor and his entourage.
 The pairing was left intact and quickly rescheduled and was expected to take place on May 19, 2018, at UFC Fight Night 129.
-However, in late April, Borg withdrew from the bout to take care of his child from brain surgery.
+However, in late April, Borg withdrew from the bout to take care of his child who was recovering from brain surgery.

 Borg was expected to face Joseph Benavidez on November 10, 2018, at UFC Fight Night 139.
-However on November 7, 2018 it was reported that the bout was cancelled due to undisclosed medical issues for Borg.
+However, on November 7, 2018, it was reported that the bout was cancelled due to undisclosed medical issues for Borg.

-Borg was expected to face Pingyuan Liu in a bantamweight bout on March 30, 2019 at UFC on ESPN 2.
+Borg was expected to face Pingyuan Liu in a bantamweight bout on March 30, 2019, at UFC on ESPN 2.
 However, it was reported on March 13, that Liu was replaced by newcomer Kyler Phillips for an undisclosed reason.
 In turn, Phillips was removed from the card on March 25 for undisclosed reasons and replaced by Casey Kenney.
 At the weigh-ins, Borg weighed in at 137.75 lbs, 1.75 pound over the bantamweight non-title fight limit of 136 lbs.
 He was fined 20% of his fight purse and his bout against Kenney proceeded at catchweight.
 Borg would go on to lose the fight by a controversial unanimous decision.

-Borg faced Gabriel Silva on July 20, 2019 at UFC on ESPN 4.
+Borg faced Gabriel Silva on July 20, 2019, at UFC on ESPN 4.
 He won the fight via unanimous decision.

-Borg faced Rogério Bontorin on February 15, 2020 at UFC Fight Night: Anderson vs. Błachowicz 2.
+Borg faced Rogério Bontorin on February 15, 2020, at UFC Fight Night: Anderson vs. Błachowicz 2.
 At the weigh-ins on February 14, Borg missed weight for the bout, weighing in at 128 pounds, 2 pounds over the non-title flyweight limit of 126 pounds.
 The bout proceeded at a catchweight and Borg forfeited 20% of his purse and he was not eligible for any post-fight bonus awards.
 This marked the fourth time in Borg's career that he has missed weight.
 Borg won the fight by unanimous decision.

-Borg faced Ricky Simón on May 13, 2020 at UFC Fight Night: Smith vs. Teixeira.
+Borg faced Ricky Simón on May 13, 2020, at UFC Fight Night: Smith vs. Teixeira.
 He lost the fight via split decision.

-Borg was scheduled to face Merab Dvalishvili on June 13, 2020 at UFC on ESPN: Eye vs. Calvillo.
+Borg was scheduled to face Merab Dvalishvili on June 13, 2020, at UFC on ESPN: Eye vs. Calvillo.
 However, Borg withdrew from the event for personal reasons and was replaced by promotional newcomer Gustavo Lopez.
 The bout instead took place at a catchweight of 140 pounds.

-Borg was scheduled to face Nate Maness on August 1, 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
+Borg was scheduled to face Nate Maness on August 1, 2020, at UFC Fight Night: Brunson vs. Shahbazyan.
 However, Borg was removed from the fight on the day of the event's weigh-in for undisclosed reasons.
 Maness went on to face Johnny Muñoz in a featherweight bout.
 Borg was subsequently released from the UFC.